 Mahonia Aquifolium (Oregon Grape) for psoriasis

-Mahonia belongs to the barberry family and the habitat of forests in the North American Pacific coast.
-It is a powerful antimicrobial herb that plays a role in immune response.
+Mahonia belongs to the barberry family and the habitat of forests on the North American Pacific coast.
+It is a powerful antimicrobial herb that plays a role in the immune response.
 Extract from the bark and root possesses alkaloids i.e. berberin, protoberberine, berbamine, and oxycanthine.
 These alkaloids are believed to be strong antimicrobial and antifungal factors.
 Few treatment studies have claimed that cream containing 10% mahonia has helped to treat mild psoriasis.
 Mahonia should be used only topically because it belongs to the alkaloid family.

 Strange Remedy for Psoriasis:

 When you are suffering from psoriasis and stuck in a situation where you cannot find any remedy, natural or composed, we proposed the strangest therapy for reducing psoriasis flares.